herereadthis/timballisto/docs/do_first.md

 ### Static IP Address

+* *[NOTE] The following doesn't work.
+Keeping here anyway until I figure out how to make it work.
+DO NOT DO THIS SECTION*
 * Get your Pi to [boot up with the same IP address each time](https://www.raspberrypi.org/learning/networking-lessons/rpi-static-ip-address/], which could be useful for making a self-contained netwrk or building a standalone project.
 * You will will be editing your DHCP configuration.
 DHCP stands for Dynamic Host Configuration Protocol